-Fiction writing only works when it makes perfect sense.
+Fiction writing only works when the plot of a story makes perfect sense.

-It’s an old cliché, but I was reminded of it this week.
+It’s an old quote, but I was reminded of it this week.
 I am in the process of finalising a new manuscript, which will hopefully be ready to publish soon.

-Having done all the right things, such as having my beta readers go to work, and sending me their feedback, as well as a full edit by my good friend Jack Eason, the manuscript was getting very close to being ready.
+Having done all the right things, such as getting my beta readers to go to work, and sending me their feedback, as well as a full edit by my editor, the manuscript was getting very close to being ready.

 So over the last couple of weeks, I have been straining my old eyes to complete a couple of final reads, looking for those small annoying faults, like misplaced commas, errant formatting, typos and silly repetition.

-Due to the good work done in the editing stage, there were not a lot of faults, so I was very pleased that the end of the process was near.
+Due to the good work that was done in the editing stage, there were not a lot of faults, so I was very pleased that the end of the process was close.

-Until that is, a glaring error hit me in the face about halfway through what I thought was going to be my final read.
+Until that is, a glaring sequence of events error hit me in the face about halfway through what I thought was going to be my final read.
 This is the kind of problem that usually hits first draft fiction writing.

 What was the problem?

-In chapter twelve, a character is in a situation of being thirsty and cursing at not having any beer in the refrigerator.
+In chapter twelve, one of the main characters is in a situation of being thirsty and cursing at not having any beer in the refrigerator.

 However, I suddenly remembered that earlier on in the story there was a mention about beer.

-Another search for any mention of beer found a paragraph in a much later chapter, where he collects the remaining beer.
+Another search for a mention of beer found a paragraph in a much later chapter, where he collects the remaining beer.

-The problem here is that I wrote these three passages months apart, and as the cans of beer were such a minor detail and in fact, irrelevant to the story, it was easy to read through the error without noticing.
+The problem here is that I wrote these three passages months apart, and as the cans of beer were such a minor detail and in fact, irrelevant to the plot structure, it was easy to read through the error without noticing.

-But, for a reader, this type of blunder can be very annoying.
+But, for a reader, this type of blunder with minor plot points can be very annoying.

 Fiction writing is about the minute details

-I recall in almost all of my previous books; I found similar silly plot and character errors.
+I recall in almost all of my previous books; I found a similar silly sequence and character errors.

 One was that a character’s eye colour changed, and another was a child’s age being far too old for the age of the parent.

-During the final stages of writing my current manuscript, I had to change all the dates and ages because I had the climax of the story set six years too early.
+During the final stages of writing the manuscript, I had to change all the dates and ages because I had the climax of the story set six years too early.